meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-10-add-cucumber-features.md

 {% endhighlight %}

-- Create a package with a name similar as the package name in `src/main/java`.
+- Create a Java package with a name similar as the package name in `src/main/java`.
   The top level package name for the project is `com.github.<github-user>.mrrs`.
   Create a new package name in `src/it/java` for the integration tests `com.github.<github-user>.mrrs.it`